Customize Consent Preferences

 College Campuses on-site facilities

-All of our campuses have disabled access to the building, accessible toilets, designated disabled parking, accessible cafe facilities and lift access to all levels (Only lift access to level one at Mabgate).
+All of our campuses have disabled access to the building, accessible toilets, designated disabled parking, accessible cafe facilities and lift access to all levels (only lift access to level one at Mabgate).

 The following campuses also have additional facilities: